 Near-field communication payments

-Near-field communication enables devices to interact and transfer data through close-range connections (not more than 20 centimeters).
+Near-field communication enables devices to interact and transfer data through close-range connections (not more than 4 to 10 centimeters).
 Think Bluetooth technology but without manual device discovery and pairing.

-NFC payments protect customer’s payment details with encryption, tokenization, and biometric authentication.
+NFC payments protect customer’s payment details through encryption, tokenization, and biometric authentication.
 They also require device proximity, so it’s harder for fraudsters to intercept or access payment data remotely.

 Radiofrequency identification payments

 Radio Frequency Identification (RFID) is a wireless communication technology like NFC.
-The difference is that RFID operates over longer distances (100 meters or more).
+The difference is that RFID encompasses a broader range of frequencies and operating distances, from inches to 100 meters or more. .

 NFC is a subset of RFID technology.
 Thus, all NFC payments are RFID payments, but not all RFID payments are NFC.